-Common Crypto Scams
+Common Cryptocurrency Scams We Investigate

-Fake Wallets
+Fake Cryptocurrency Wallets

 Phishing Scams

-Giveaway and Airdrop Scams
+Crypto Airdrop Scams

 Pump and Dump Schemes